Kathy Maister's Start Cooking

 Pan Frying Fish

-This method works with all kinds of fish, but especially with milder fish.
-Use fillets that already have the skin removed.
-It’s fine to use steaks that have a strip of skin on the side.
-Depending on the kind of fish you’re using, you may want to dredge, or coat it in flour, for a crispy finish.
+Pan frying works with all kinds of fish, but especially with milder fish.
+It’s fine to use fish fillets that have a strip of skin on the side.
+Depending on the kind of fish you’re using, you may want to dredge or coat the fish in flour, for a crispy finish.
 This will also give a bit more flavor and substance to lean varieties of fish.

 But there’s no need to dredge meatier kinds of fish.
 Startcooking.com's tutorial on Pan-Fried Fish with Lemon and Parsley shows this simple and quick method.
 Fans of fish sticks won’t go near the frozen kind after trying our recipe for homemade fish fingers (shown below) – these are so easy and so out of this world!